-CI 861 Mentored Field Experience I
+CI 861 MENTORED FIELD EXPERIENCE I

-Prerequisite: Consent of the instructor.
+Prerequisites: Program permission, and successful completion of CIM 740 (Introduction to Clinical Investigation), HP 720 (Designing Clinical Research), and HP 721 (Statistics for Clinical Research).
 Audit not available.
-Provides hands-on mentored fieldwork with a clinical investigator or team in the student's area of interest.
-This first of two semesters of fieldwork provides opportunity to integrate didactic content in research methods, statistics, ethics and regulatory policy with developing concrete skills for the appropriate conduct of clinical investigations.
-Participation in a MFE research seminar series facilitates the introduction to fieldwork.
-1-6 credits.
+This first of two required semesters of fieldwork involves hands-on mentored experiences with a clinical investigator in the student's area of interest.
+It provides opportunities to integrate didactic content from CI coursework (research methods, statistics, ethics or regulatory policy) with the development of operational skills needed for the appropriate conduct of clinical investigations.
+3 credits.

-CI 862 Mentored Field Experience II
+CI 862 MENTORED FIELD EXPERIENCE II